Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
 1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

+### Testing Profile Updates

+---

+#### Expectation(s):
+1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. Content doesn't overlap and is easily read.

+#### Assumption(s):
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.

+#### Testing Step(s):
+1. Load **Index Page** of Fat Raccoon.
+1. Click on **Login** in nav bar.
+1. Click on **Create Account** tab.
+1. Fill out all appropriate information and submit said information.
+1. Click on **Logout** in nav bar.
+1. Click on **Login** in nav bar.
+1. Log into previously created account.
+1. Click on **Update Profile** upload a avatar, enter a bio, enter current password, and submit.
+1. View all submitted data and check for accuracy.
+1. Click on **Update Profile** upload a new avatar, new bio, current password, and submit.
+1. View all submitted data and check for accuracy.

+#### Document Result(s):
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. Documentation of any content that does not update properly.

+### Testing Delete Recipe - Full C.R.U.D.
+Test

+---

+#### Expectation(s):
+1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. Content doesn't overlap and is easily read.

+#### Assumption(s):
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.

+#### Testing Step(s):
+1. Load **Index Page** of Fat Raccoon.
+1. Click on **Login** in nav bar.
+1. Click on **Create Account** tab.
+1. Fill out all appropriate information and submit said information.
+1. Once **Profile** page opens, click on **Share Recipe**.
+1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Check over newly created recipe for all appropriate information.
+1. Go to created recipe's page.
+1. Click **Edit Recipe**.
+1. Enter all new information and a new avatar.
+1. Check over newly edited recipe for all appropriate information.
+1. Click **Delete Recipe**
+1. Enter recipe's name and click **delete** button.

+#### Document Result(s):
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. Documentation of any error in the C.R.U.D. steps.
+1. Documentation of any category where incorrect information was shown.

+### Testing Profile's, Recipe Delete Button

+---

+#### Expectation(s):
+1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. Content doesn't overlap and is easily read.

+#### Assumption(s):
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. Tester will use different dummy information per recipe.
+1. Tester will keep a record of non deleted recipes so they can be handled after testing.
+1. Tester knows how to delete recieps.

+#### Testing Step(s):
+1. Load **Index Page** of Fat Raccoon.
+1. Click on **Login** in nav bar.
+1. Click on **Create Account** tab.
+1. Fill out all appropriate information and submit said information.
+1. Once **Profile** page opens, click on **Share Recipe**.
+1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Favorite this recipe.
+1. Go to **Profile** page and click **Share Recipe**
+1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Favorite this recipe.
+1. Repeat steps 8 - 10, five times.
+1. Delete a random recipe from its recipe page.
+1. Click on this deleted recipe's name in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** and be sure the missing recipe message flashes.
+1. Click on the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** recipe delete button.
+1. Check to be sure appropriate recipes were deleted from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** lists.

+#### Document Result(s):
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. Documentation of any incorrect recipe deletions, including if this was a top or bottom adjacent recipe.

 ## Program Tests
 ### BrowserStack
 <!-- Image of browserStack -->